alperduzgun/warden-core/temp/session-start.md

 ---

-## 🎯 Mission
+## 🎯 Current Mission
-Migrate Warden from C# to Python while preserving functionality and improving maintainability.
+Complete the Python backend implementation with focus on pipeline integration and missing phases.

 ## ⚠️ CRITICAL PRINCIPLE: WARDEN IS A REPORTER, NOT A CODE MODIFIER